UtrechtUniversity/yoda-ruleset/README.md

-Research module Rules and Policies for YoDa/iRODS
+Research module Rules and Policies for Yoda/iRODS
 ==========

 NAME
 ----
-irods-ruleset-research - Subset of rules and policies for iRODS based YoDa required for the yoda-portal-research module
+irods-ruleset-research - Subset of rules and policies for iRODS based Yoda required for the yoda-portal-research module

 DESCRIPTION
 -----------
 Yoda is configuration of an iRODS server for dataset management.
-These rules are required on top of the rules-uu rules to use the YoDa Portal research module designed.
+These rules are required on top of the rules-uu rules to use the Yoda Portal research module designed.

 It consists of:
 - Research module specific rules and policies